-Apartment List has released results for Kentucky from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Kentucky’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Kentucky include the following:

 - Kentucky renters gave their state a D overall.

 - The highest-rated categories for Kentucky were jobs and career opportunities and affordability, which both received A grades.

 - The areas of concern to Kentucky renters are safety and low crime rate (D), commute time (C+) and recreational activities (C+).

 - Millennial renters are moderately satisfied with their state, giving it an overall rating of C+, while renters who are parents are slightly more satisfied, giving it a B- grade.

 - Kentucky did relatively poorly compared to nearby Virginia (A), Missouri (B-), Tennessee (B), Illinois (B+) and Ohio (C+), but earned higher scores than West Virginia (F).